 Microsoft Visio is a popular chart and visualization software and belongs to the Office family.
 Therefore, Visio can be easily integrated into the suite.
 For example, if you use Office Pro 365, Microsoft offers you a subscription extension for Visio.
 However, the cost will be added to your Office subscription.
 Visio Online Plan 2 includes a desktop app and a web-based editor for up to five PCs (volume licensing on request).

-Alternatively, you can get Visio Professional as a permanent license.
+Alternatively, you can get Visio Professional as a permanent license at a steep premium.
 This version includes a desktop app, the browser applications, and an iPad app.
 Visio Standard does not support UML diagrams and is therefore not included here.
-As UML tools, the Visio versions presented are primarily aimed at corporate customers who appreciate the familiar Office environment and want to optimise their workflow by seamlessly integrating the appropriate modeling tool into their existing system.
-Although both versions – Profession and Online Plan 2 – are similar in functionality, they do not support UML equally:
+As UML tools, the Visio versions presented are primarily aimed at corporate customers who appreciate the familiar Office environment and want to optimise their workflow by seamlessly integrating the appropriate modelling tool into their existing system.

-A Visio version for Mac is currently not available.
-The previously mentioned cloud-based app, Lucidchart, can serve as a mediator, since it also imports native formats from Visio.
-Other alternatives are SmartDraw (cloud) and OmniGraffle Pro (desktop app).
+A desktop Visio version for Mac is currently not available.
+The previously mentioned cloud-based app, Lucidchart, can serve as a mediator since it also imports native formats from Visio.

 Visio is largely limited to features that allow you to draw industry-standard vector graphics and diagrams and work in a team.
-If you release a diagram, authorised team members can work on it simultaneously in the document as well as exchange ideas using the built-in Microsoft Teams plugin.
+If you release a diagram, authorised team members can work on it simultaneously in the document as well as exchange ideas.
+Visio can also be integrated with Microsoft Teams to make collaboration easier.
 You simply share finished sketches and prototypes via the connected cloud.

 If you want to create code frames from your diagrams, you need other UML tools, for example, Visual Studio from Microsoft.
 As this is also part of the product family, the integrated development environment allows Visio to be integrated into the development process.
-However, from Enterprise 2017 Visual Studio onwards, UML templates are no longer integrated, which is why it didn’t get its own spot in the list.
 Save your work in the UML diagram tool in native OPC/XML metadata formats so that you can export your diagrams and continue working on them without any data loss.